aws/aws-cdk-rfcs/text/0507-subnets.md

   public IPv4 address.
 In subnets created automatically by the `Vpc` construct, they always do.
 - Control in which availability zones specifically your subnets will be placed.
-- Control in which subnet specifically other resources, such as load balancers and EC2 instances, will be placed.

 ## Internal FAQ